-Anticipating technology license and manufacture, Hollinger is developing “Squito,” a first-generation prototype ball camera.
-Resembling a tennis ball, Squito is designed to contain three cameras, an array of position sensors, a microcontroller and image processor.
-In operation, Squito will capture a spherical panoramic image at the apogee of its thrown trajectory and a slow-motion bird’s eye video of its pitcher, catcher and subjects along the trajectory.
+Anticipating licensing and manufacturing opportunities, Hollinger has been developing “Squito,” a first-generation prototype ball camera.
+At the size of a tennis ball, Squito employs three cameras, an inertial measurement unit (IMU), a microcontroller and image processor.
+In operation, Squito will provide stabilized, panoramic video and images of subjects viewable along its trajectory.

 Steve Hollinger is a Boston-based artist and inventor.
 His company,